-P-25 Radio System Infrastructure
+P-25 Radio System Infrastructure Lease

-Migrating to a P25 Digital system will allow interoperability between agencies, not only within the county, but also on state-wide systems that operate using the P25 protocols.
+Year 1 of 10 - Migrating to a P25 Digital system will allow interoperability between agencies, not only within the county, but also on statewide systems that operate using the P25 protocols.
 Interoperability is critical in emergencies when mutual aid is required.
 Digital voice technology provides a longer range of transmission as well as clear voice recognition.
 The 6 tower sites will need to be upgraded, 2 additional towers site may be needed, and the 911 tower site will be converted to the prime transmission site.